 Useable eye relief (measured from rim of eyecup): 16.5 mm

 IPD: 56 – 74 mm

 Prism system: Schmidt-Pechan

 Weight (measured, with eyepiece cover and strap): 990g

 Made in: Austria

 Competition is a good thing.
 It guarantees that innovation and cost efficiency are part of the factors which drive business.
 But sometimes, competition can be annoying, and we could imagine that Zeiss – who had been announcing their new x32 Victory SF line quite a while ago and then had to postpone market introduction due to the Covid-19 crisis – must feel quite annoyed this fall 2020.
 Not only has Swarovski pushed the premium market beyond current limits with its new flagship NL Pure (with models 8×42, 10×42 and 12×42) which it announced only recently, Swarovski also managed to bring the NL to the shelves of the dealers before Zeiss could launch their new Victory SF. – The NL Pure shows that Swarovski is capable of driving bino specifications even beyond the high level that it had already achieved with the EL SV.
 A market leading field of view, an excellent flat-field performance and a superb edge sharpness combined with very good ergonomics are the characteristics of the NL line of binoculars.
-In the sum of its properties, the present NL Pure 8×42 may currently well be “the ultimate 8×42”, depite its considerable weight for this size of bino.
+In the sum of its properties, the NL Pure 8×42 is the best 8×42 binocular that BINOCULARS TODAY have ever seen, depite its considerable weight for this size of bino.

 See also separate post “Swarovski NL Pure 10×42”.

 Initial impressions of the NL Pure (8×42 model) can be found here: